GerHobbelt/owemdjee/README.md

     - [MITIE-nlp](./MITIE-nlp) -- provides state-of-the-art information extraction tools.
 Includes tools for performing [named entity extraction](http://blog.dlib.net/2014/04/mitie-completely-free-and-state-of-art.html) and [binary relation detection](http://blog.dlib.net/2014/07/mitie-v02-released-now-includes-python.html) as well as tools for training custom extractors and relation detectors.
 MITIE is built on top of [dlib](http://dlib.net), a high-performance machine-learning library, MITIE makes use of several state-of-the-art techniques including the use of distributional word embeddings and Structural Support Vector Machines.
     - [mlpack](./mlpack)
     - [mipp](./mipp) -- MyIntrinsics++ (MIPP): a portable wrapper for vector intrinsic functions (SIMD) written in C++11.
 It works for SSE, AVX, AVX-512 and ARM NEON (32-bit and 64-bit) instructions.
 MIPP wrapper supports simple/double precision floating-point numbers and also signed integer arithmetic (64-bit, 32-bit, 16-bit and 8-bit).
 With the MIPP wrapper you do not need to write a specific intrinsic code anymore.
 Just use provided functions and the wrapper will automatically generate the right intrisic calls for your specific architecture.
+	- [multiverso](../multiverso): a parameter server based framework for training machine learning models on big data with numbers of machines.
+It is currently a standard C++ library and provides a series of friendly programming interfaces.
+Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
+Instead, they are able to focus on the core machine learning logics: data, model, and training.
     - [libbf](../libbf) -- a small library to handle arbitrary precision binary or decimal floating point numbers
     - [ncnn](./ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
     - [pytorch](./pytorch) -- PyTorch library in C++